ebanner/pynt/README.md

 pynt is an emacs minor mode for getting regions of code (e.g. function and methods) into jupyter notebooks.
 If you have access to the source and a command to call it with then you can get your code into a jupyter notebook.

-However, just pasting code into one notebook cell is not particularly useful. pynt also
+However, just pasting your code into one big jupyter notebook cell is not particularly useful. pynt also

 - splits up code into cells so it's easy to evaluate small bits
 - sets up the state required to run code (by allowing you to attach notebooks to external processes)